dblimbrick/picoRV32_caravel/docs/source/index.md

 4. Integrate modules into the user_project_wrapper:

-   The user_project_wrapper configuration already includes references to both hardened macros.
+   The user_project_wrapper configuration includes references to both hardened macros plus DFFRAM512x32 (placed as a hard macro).
 Harden the wrapper:

      ```bash
      make user_project_wrapper
      ```

-   This will integrate both the `memory_macro` and `picorv32_soc` hardened macros into the top-level wrapper.
+   This will integrate:
+   - `memory_macro` (hardened macro with arbitration logic)
+   - `picorv32_soc` (hardened macro)
+   - `DFFRAM512x32` (hard macro, placed at top level due to met4 power straps)

 5. Run cocotb simulation on your design: